britram/taps-transports/draft-ietf-taps-transports.md

 TCP implementations that process TCP urgent indications differently.

 A checksum provides an Integrity Check and is mandatory across the entire packet.
+This check protects from delivery of corrupted data and  miselivery of packets to the wrong endpoint.
-The TCP checksum does not support partial corruption protection as in DCCP/UDP-Lite).
-This check protects from misdelivery of corrupted data, but is relatively weak, and applications that require end to end integrity of data are recommended to include a stronger integrity check of their payload data.
+This check is  relatively weak, applications that require end to end integrity of data are recommended to include a stronger integrity check of their payload data.
+The TCP checksum does not support partial corruption protection (as in DCCP/UDP-Lite).

-TCP only offers unicast connections.
+TCP only supports unicast connections.

 ### Interface description